techsetu/html-css/_posts/2021-05-02-html-elements.md

 - Table tag display the items into tabular format.
 ---

-In this milestone, we will quickly go through important HTML tags which are widely used.
+In this episode, we will quickly go through important HTML tags which are widely used.

 ## Headings